lipkau/JiraPS/docs/en-US/commands/Invoke-JiraIssueTransition.md

 ### -Comment

-Comment that should be added to JIRA.
+Comment that Should be added to JIRA.

 Comment field must be configured to appear on the transition screen to use this parameter.